Quartz-Tech-Network/Axolotl-Games/README.md

 ## Want to request another game?

 It's easy.
-All you need to do is [Click Here](https://docs.google.com/forms/d/e/1FAIpQLSfSbZL4wXsbZAhc0RL5dUUnoCNf2FshiW9zkBlD6uBVPsoFtA/viewform)!
+All you need to do is [Click Here](https://docs.google.com/forms/d/e/1FAIpQLSfSbZL4wXsbZAhc0RL5dUUnoCNf2FshiW9zkBlD6uBVPsoFtA/viewform) and answer the questions!

-## Want YOur own version of this game?
+## Want Your own version of this game?

 Here are the steps